Kalasaikamesh944/Quantum_Gates/README.md

 # Quantum Gates and Their Formulas

 Quantum gates are the building blocks of quantum circuits.
 They operate on qubits, the fundamental units of quantum information, and manipulate their states using unitary transformations.
-This document provides an overview of common quantum gates and their mathematical representations.
+This document provides an overview of common quantum gates and their Python implementations using `NumPy`.

 ## Table of Contents
 1. [Single-Qubit Gates](#single-qubit-gates)